Lifestyle and Well-being among Portuguese Firefighters

 2National Fire Service School, Portugal

-3National Institute of Medical Emergency, Portugal
+3National Institute of Medical Emergency, Portuga

 4Department of Epidemiology, National Institute of Health Dr. Ricardo Jorge, Portugal